Lifestyle & longevity

 Dr. Susan Carter, MD: Endocrinologist & Longevity Expert

-Propel is generally healthier than sugar-sweetened sports drinks because it has 0 g added sugar, avoiding the 30+ g glucose load a typical 20‑oz sports drink can deliver—enough to nearly hit the American Heart Association’s daily added-sugar limit and drive insulin spikes.
-The catch is that its sweetness comes from additives like sucralose, so the ...
+Propel is generally healthier than sugar-sweetened sports drinks because it has 0 g added sugar, avoiding the 30+ g sugar load a typical 20-oz sports drink can deliver.
+That is enough to nearly hit the American Heart Association’s daily added-sugar limit and can drive larger glucose and insulin excursions.
+The catch is that its sweetness ...

 Protein gummies: Smart shortcut or sugary trap for your gains?